opencog/atomspace/opencog/README.md

-This differs from traditional science packages, such as SciPy or Gnu R (or Octave, or MatLab ...) in that the AtomSpace enables extremely sparse matricies to be stored.
-For example, matricies of 200K by 200K entries are not uncommon in linguistics and genomics/proteomics.
+This differs from traditional science packages, such as SciPy or Gnu R (or Octave, or MatLab ...) in that the AtomSpace enables extremely sparse matrices to be stored.
+For example, matrices of 200K by 200K entries are not uncommon in linguistics and genomics/proteomics.
 Non-sparse representations would require 200K x 200K = 40 billion entries, the vast majority of which are zero.
 The AtomSpace allows for ultra-sparse,